-Each applicant must solicit three referee reports for their proposal.
+Each applicant must solicit three referee reports for their proposal, of which at least one must be from an international referee.
 At least two of the referees should be able to comment on their capability as a researcher.
 Where relevant, an applicant may choose to have one referee comment on other aspects important for their career as a researcher, e.g. working with communities, stakeholder relationships, demonstration of leadership, research service or any other aspects you see relevant.
+Applicants have been strongly encouraged to invite referees from different organisations.